Everest Base Camp Trek - 12 Days

 Leave no trace

 We take the Everest region's fragile environment seriously.
 At the start of your trek, each person receives an eco-waste bag.
 Everything that can't be composted, from snack wrappers to batteries, goes in the bag and comes back down with us.
 Our guides know where every recycling point and waste station is along the trail.
-We need your help keeping the Himalayas clean for the generation walking behind us.
+We need your help carrying every wrapper out of the Khumbu so the next trekker walks a clean trail.

 The family behind your trek